opennetworkinglab/aether-docs/index.rst

 * Setup an Aether software development environment with :doc:`Aether-in-a-Box </developer/aiab>`.

-* For a PoC deployment, bring up an :doc:`Aether-in-a-Box on Real Radios <developer/aiabhw>`.
+* For a PoC deployment, bring up an :doc:`Aether-in-a-Box on 4G Real Radios <developer/aiabhw>`.

+* For a PoC deployment, bring up an :doc:`Aether-in-a-Box on 5G Real Radios <developer/aiabhw5g>`.

 * Learn about how to :doc:`configure Aether using the ROC </operations/gui>`.